JeremiahKaren/35percent.github.io/aylesbury-estate.md

 ![](http://crappistmartin.github.io/images/wolvertonss106_mayorquestion.png)

+In October 2015, we managed to obtain the [actual rent levels](http://35percent.org/2015-10-12-notting-hill-comes-clean/) proposed by Notting Hill for its first phase of the Aylesbury.
+These confirmed that rents are being determined as a percentage of market rent and not using the National Rent Regime formula for social rents.
+They also illustrate the main difference between social and affordable rent, namely that affordable rents rise in line with market rent trends.
+This is shown by the fact that rents in the first phase are higher, but not that much higher than social rents, while the higher rents in later phases demonstrate the widening gap due to expected increases in market rents.

 ## Refurb vs Demolition
 At the 2015 CPO Public Inquiry, Professor Jane Rendell from the Bartlett School of Architecture questioned the council's cost/benefit appraisal for its decision to redevelop rather than refurbish.
 She took the Inquiry through all of the figures and showed that cost estimates for refurbishment had been inflated by nearly £150m.
 (See [AJ article](http://crappistmartin.github.io/images/ajaylesbury.pdf)).